conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 In the next section of the tutorial we'll look at how to configure _Amazon S3_ to work seamlessly with Laravel.

 To begin head over to AWS and create a new S3 bucket.
-I've created mine in IRELAND (eu-west-1), and named it 'mybucket'.
+I've created mine in the IRELAND (Region eu-west-1), and named it 'mybucket'.

-Then add the following AWS bucket policy allowing anyone to make get requests to your files.
+Once you've done this, add the following AWS bucket policy allowing anyone to make get requests to your files.

 ~~~
 {